Alex Winn, PharmD '10 to Receive the 2014 Young Alumni Leadership Award

 His work at the Volunteers in Medicine called for Winn to aid low-income and uninsured patients by filling their prescriptions.
-The prescriptions are funded by a variety of donors including St. Charles Health System of Bend, Ore., as well as AstraZeneca and Merck bulk institutional patient assistance programs.
-The staff of Volunteers in Medicine is predominantly volunteer pharmacists and pharmacy technicians who, last year, worked to fill 3,757 prescriptions valued at over 1.5 million dollars.
+The prescriptions are funded by a variety of donors including St. Charles Health System of Bend, as well as AstraZeneca and Merck bulk institutional patient assistance programs.
+The staff of Volunteers in Medicine is predominantly volunteer pharmacists and pharmacy technicians who, last year, worked to fill 3,757 prescriptions valued at more than $1.5 million.

-Currently residing in Bend, Ore.
-Winn is now the Director of Charitable Pharmacy at the clinic and continues to work full time at St. Charles hospital.
+Currently residing in Bend, Winn is now the director of charitable pharmacy at the clinic and continues to work full time at St. Charles hospital.
 Winn is committed to helping his community by way of giving back.
 He also wants to ensure the safety of his patients and take an active role in working with residents in June 2014 when students begin rotation at St. Charles hospital.